mtkimmins/LTSDM_hack/README.md

 The ordered materials are coming from Amazon tomorrow evening.
 Had ChatGPT provide preliminary scripts for datadumping the cartridge onto my computer for analysis.

+**4 May 2025** -
+Received the shark book cartridges and the SOIC8 clip.
+Now to record the preliminary data about the books prior to cracking them open.
+I will also post pictures of fine print of the box rear and the generic limited warranty section of the manual - for reference purposes before I throw them out.
+I will also take photos of the gear and flash chip of one of the cartridges, as they are all the same structure.
 ---
 # ACKNOWLEDGEMENTS:
 - CHATGPT -- spec info and howto